“This post may contain affiliate links. Please read my disclosure for more info.

 A Basic Handwritten Monthly Budget Template

-If you’re just beginning to budget, or you just prefer writing it out, this one should do the trick.
+If you’re just beginning to budget, or you just prefer writing it out, this one is a great first step!

 A Hand-Written Free Budget Template from Printable Crush